 In 1999, “Millennium” by the Backstreet Boys was the United States’ top-selling album, impeachment proceedings had begun for Bill Clinton, and Matt Kaplan was a graduate student at the University of Arizona.

 Genetics was front of mind in the scientific community’s consciousness.
 Kaplan was studying human population genetics with geneticist Michael Hammer in his laboratory at the University of Arizona Genetics Core (UAGC), and their collaborator Karl Skorecki, then at the Technion-Israel Institute of Technology in Haifa.
-The UAGC (part of the UA’s Research, Discovery & Innovation core facilities) was established to accelerate interdisciplinary work and provide access to large scale instrumentation shared among researchers in core facilities.
+The UAGC (part of the UA’s Research, Innovation & Impact core facilities) was established to accelerate interdisciplinary work and provide access to large scale instrumentation shared among researchers in core facilities.

 What they didn’t know was how their work would eventually turn into a multi-million dollar industry that includes home genetic testing to find out everything from one’s ancestral roots to the breed of their dogs.